matthewarucan/ER-Games/README.md

 - **Current**: No, the data is not current.
 Population data stops at 2017 (not fully up-to-date).
 Game data’s relevance depends on its last update—if recent, it’s useful; if outdated, trends may not align with 2025 market dynamics.
 - **Cited**: Not explicitly mentioned.
 We need to verify the sources of the datasets.

+# 3: PROCESS

+In the process phase, we ensure our data is clean by correcting or removing inaccurate, corrupted, improperly formatted, duplicate, or incomplete entries within the dataset.

+## 3.1: Reviewing Our Data in Excel